Pylons/pyramid/docs/narr/introduction.rst

 ~~~~~~~~~~~~~~~~~~~~

 In Pyramid, the job of creating a ``Response`` belongs to a :term:`renderer`.
-Any templating system--Mako, Genshi, Chameleon, Jinja2--can be a renderer.
-In
+Any templating system—Mako, Chameleon, Jinja2—can be a renderer.
+In fact,
-fact, packages exist for all of these systems.
-But if you'd rather use another,
+packages exist for all of these systems.
+But if you'd rather use another, a
-a structured API exists allowing you to create a renderer using your favorite
+structured API exists allowing you to create a renderer using your favorite
 templating system.
 You can use the templating system *you* understand, not one
 required by the framework.